arex123/android-coding-keyboard/Readme.md

-A simple very usefull keyboard for developera who sometime wants to code on their mobile.
+A simple very usefull keyboard for developera who sometime wants to code on their mobile phone.

 <br>